Impa10r/peerswap-web/README.md

 **Elements Core wallet has no seed phrase recovery**

 Take care to backup wallet.dat after each liquid transaction, including all peer swaps.
 In case of a catastrophic failure of your SSD all L-BTC funds may be lost.
 On Umbrel, this file is located in /home/umbrel/umbrel/app-data/elements/data/liquidv1/wallets/peerswap folder.
-Run your node with with UPS. **DO NOT** uninstall Elements Core unless all liquid funds are spent or you have saved the wallet.dat file. **DO NOT** let this file get into wrong hands, as it is not passphrase protected.
+Always run your node with UPS. **DO NOT** uninstall Elements Core unless all liquid funds are spent or you have saved the wallet.dat file. **DO NOT** let this file get into wrong hands, as it is not passphrase protected.

 *Only recommend using with small balances or on signet/testnet*